-My first real experience with fasting took place in college.
-I was assigned a three day detox fast as a requirement for yoga.
-Yes, I took yoga for college credit.
-College can be a beautiful thing.
-Don’t judge me.
-I had tight hamstrings.
-We had two options for this detox fast: three days only drinking water, mixed with apple cider vinegar, lemon, and cayenne pepper.
-Or, three days of only eating fruit.
-It was not a difficult decision.
-The first option, honestly, sounds disgusting.
+In college, I was assigned a three day detox fast as an assignment for my yoga course.
+Don’t judge me; I had tight hamstrings and a lot of stress.
+Detoxing is something spiritual people to do get rid of harmful toxins in the body.
+I still don't know what a toxin is, except that it must ultimately cause cancer and premature death.
+We had two options for this detox: three days of water mixed with apple cider vinegar, lemon, and cayenne pepper.
+Or, three days of ingesting fruit.
 I went to Piggly Wiggly and cleared out the fruit aisle.
-For three days, I ate heaping mounds of fruit—baking apples for appetizers and mushing up bananas and freezing them for desert.
-The point of a detox fast is to clear your system out.
+I ate mounds of fruit—baked apples for appetizers and frozen bananas for desert.
 The detox worked, well, because of fiber.
 Fruit has a lot of fiber.
-I’ve already said too much.

-Why would anyone want to fast?
-Why would anyone not immediately satisfy cravings?
+Why would anyone fast?
+Why would anyone voluntarily suffer?
 It goes against every impulse in my body.
-Most fasts feel that way.
 I love food.
-I love eating.
-I plan my days around when and what I’m going to eat next.
-If I fast, I get it done in between meals (see what I did there).
+I plan my days around when I’m going to eat.
+Fasting is best placed in between meals.

-We are an anti-fasting people.
-We live in a culture of immediacy—fast food and google and Amazon Prime.
+We are an anti-fasting people living in a culture of fast food and Google and Amazon Prime.
 John Ortberg calls it the Cookie Monster philosophy: “See cookie.
 Want cookie.
 Eat cookie.”
-We live in a culture of overconsumption.
+We also live in a culture of overconsumption.
 On the Fourth of July, no one holds a fasting competition.
-We have hot dog eating competitions.
-Nothing screams, “America” like fifty hot dogs.
-When there’s a crisis in my life, or in the country, that worries me, I overindulge.
-Give me that extra drink, an entire pizza for myself, whatever.
+We have hot dog eating competitions because nothing screams, “America” like fifty hot dogs.
+When there’s a crisis in my life, or in the church, I overindulge.

-Satan, which means the enemy or the adversary, is there waiting in the wilderness with three temptations: turn these stones to bread, skydive from the pinnacle of the Temple, worship evil.
-Today, we’re only going to think about the first.
-Satan is so easy to caricature.
-Red suit, pitchfork, horns.
+Satan, which means the Enemy or the Adversary, is there waiting in the wilderness with temptations.
+Satan is easy to caricature: red suit, pitchfork, horns.
 But evil doesn’t look like that.
-The devil is more like the nagging the voice of reason inside your head: “Hey, you’re hungry; that’s ok.
+The Adversary is the nagging the voice of reason inside your head: “Hey, you’re hungry; that’s a good thing.
 Turn the stone into bread.
 No one will ever know.”
-Sneak in that sourdough, your teacher will never find out.
 He’s got a good point.
-There’s nothing wrong with food.
-God wants us to enjoy food; we have five or six taste buds that prove it.
-Jesus multiplies five loaves to feed five thousand and he breaks bread at the table and calls it his body.
-The Lord teaches us to pray for our daily bread.
-Fasting doesn’t mean that food is bad.
+There’s nothing wrong with food; we have five or six taste buds that prove it.
+Let me get another piece of that sourdough.

-Jesus knows this.
-He cites Deuteronomy, “The human being is not nourished by bread only, but by every word that comes out of God’s mouth.”
+Jesus knows this and so he cites Scripture, “The human being is not nourished by bread only, but by every word that comes out of God’s mouth.”
 The truth is that we’ll never be full, unless God becomes our bread.
-Buying new clothes releases feel-good endorphins in our brains, but it doesn’t satiate our souls.
+Buying new clothes secretes endorphins in our brains, but it doesn’t satiate our souls.
 Jesus realizes that if he had bread, he’d be hungry the next day.
 If he had a beer, he’d be thirsty again.
 But learning to be satiated with the word of God, learning to feed on the bread of heaven, means he’ll never be hungry again.
-This harkens forward to something that Jesus will say later in John’ Gospel: “I am the bread which comes down out of heaven, so that one may eat of it and not die.”
-This is fasting to feast on God.
+Jesus’ fasting foreshadows something that he will say later in John’s Gospel: “I am the bread which comes down out of heaven, so that one may eat of it and not die.”

 Are we hungry for Jesus?

-One last thing: In the first Scripture, Jesus says, “Your Father who sees [your fasting] in secret will reward you.”
-What’s the reward?
 Fasting is not meaningless suffering or martyrdom.
 The reward is a transformed heart.
-Throughout Matthew’s Gospel, Jesus is not only worried about your actions, what you do, but he’s also concerned about your inner life.
+Throughout the Gospels, Jesus is not only worried about your actions, what you do, but he’s also concerned about your inner life.
 The heart is the center of your being.
-It doesn’t just keep you alive; it’s who you are.
-What comes out of you proceeds from the heart—all of your actions and intentions are born in your inner life.
-But we have to clean our hearts and train them to beat to another rhythm.
-This is the purpose of spiritual disciplines.
-Put your hearts in rhythm with God’s.
-Fast.
-Be more mindful of God’s presence.
-Mindful of those who are hungry.
-More grateful for God’s provision.
-More hungry for God.
+What comes out of you proceeds from the heart—all of your actions and intentions.
+Change the rhythm of your heart and you will also change your life.